code42/axiomatic/docs/adr/0001-enabling-configuration-repo-access.md

 * Bad, because the service user becomes a single point of failure
 * Bad, because the service user may be used in other contexts where config repo access is not acceptable
 * Bad, because the lack of fine grained permissions capability leads to the creating of multiple service user accounts
+* Good/Bad, because a service user may have write access to a repo
+* Good/Bad, because a service user may provide GitHub API access

 ### Axiomatic Retrieves Deployment Keys from Vault